|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 9: Lalibela

-Today we spend time exploring the best churches in the northern, as well as eastern areas of Lalibela.
+Today we spend time exploring the best churches in the northern, as well as eastern, areas of Lalibela.
 Tonight, we will enjoy our group dinner with spectacular views of the area.
-Overnight in Lalibela.

 Day 10: Fly to Addis Ababa

 We fly back to Addis Ababa this morning.
-After lunch, we enjoy a free afternoon; you may want to visit one of the many museums or the interesting Mercato.
-Overnight in Addis Ababa.
+After lunch, we enjoy a free afternoon; you may want to visit one of the many museums or the interesting mercato.

 Day 11: Addis Ababa Sites